2abet/flagwise/docs/USER_MANAGEMENT.md

   -H "Content-Type: application/json" \
   -d '{"username": "your_username", "password": "your_password"}'

+# Note: Replace YOUR_ACCESS_TOKEN with the actual token from login response
 # Use token in subsequent requests
 curl -X GET http://localhost:8000/api/requests \
   -H "Authorization: Bearer YOUR_ACCESS_TOKEN"